 - Employee Productivity Index – With an increasing number of workers who work from home, or are required to travel for work, productivity is a key metric to track.
 If you want to find out more, we’ll touch on more below.

 - Staff Overtime Expenses – employees who work overtime, tend to need more time off later on if they find themselves burnt out.
-If you notice your employee overtime higher than normal, watch out!
+If you notice your employee overtime is higher than normal, watch out!
+With Factorial HR that’s easy as you can track it all in the Employee Portal.

 Job Satisfaction Rate